chxy95/Deep-Mutual-Learning/README.md

 # Deep-Mutual-Learning
-Unofficial implementation of Deep Mutual Learning by Pytorch to do classification on cifar100.
+This is an unofficial implementation of Deep Mutual Learning by Pytorch to do classification on cifar100.
 The algorithm was proposed in *《Deep Mutual Learning》 (CVPR 2017)*.
 # Dependence
 Pytorch 1.0.0